 Either way, it’s about trying to cram low quality content into a page until it becomes a high quality experience, which is not a good plan.

 - Many people who use a screenreader don’t know how to operate a tab group with the arrow keys and can miss parts of the content.

-- Interaction rates will be exceedingly low for anything but the first tab panel.
+- Interaction rates will be exceedingly low for anything but the first tab panel (like a carousel).

-- Rather than cramming more content into the page, consider breaking the page into more concise sections or separate pages.
+Rather than cramming more content into the page, consider other designs such as:

-- Use radio buttons as tabs.
+- You can also use radio buttons as controls.
 This will be easier to understand for screenreader users (as is done with this website’s tabs).